Journal of the Librarian Who Went to Prison for Money.

 Prisoners Right to Read

-An interpretation of the Library Bill of Rights adopted in 2010, this is a North Star document intended to outline what correctional libraries do.
+An interpretation of the Library Bill of Rights adopted in 2010; amended in 2014 and 2019, this is a North Star document intended to outline what correctional libraries do.

 Library Standards for Adult Correctional Institutions